The Calling for Human-Rights Advocates and Ministers of God in the 21st Century

 Within that general mandate are many degrees, types, and levels of ministering in divine pattern.
-I discovered some descriptive terms for functions of human-rights ministers—such as creators, servers, bestowers, judges, teachers, counselors, directors, and truth revealers.
-I found that human-rights ministers are highly adaptable and can serve in many areas and that those who work with evolutionary mortals are unceasingly devoted to the work of helping the creatures of time attain the high spiritual goal of eternity.
-Human-rights Ministers are: tireless, hard-working, sympathetic, flexible, patient, wise, versatile, gracious, and merciful.
+I discovered some descriptive terms for functions of human-rights advocates and ministers—such as creators, servers, bestowers, judges, teachers, counselors, directors, and truth revealers.
+I found that human-rights advocates and ministers are highly adaptable and can serve in many areas and that those who work with evolutionary mortals are unceasingly devoted to the work of helping the creatures of time attain the high spiritual goal of eternity.
+Human-rights Advocates and Ministers are: tireless, hard-working, sympathetic, flexible, patient, wise, versatile, gracious, and merciful.
 They are interdependent with each other on all levels of universe reality; they cooperate and coordinate.

 How do we very fragile and imperfect human beings live up to that divine pattern?
 What does it look like for us here on confused and endangered Urantia (Earth)?

 There are many human beings who call themselves “ministers” or “gurus” or “priests” or “spiritual advisors” or “shamen” or “rabbis” or “avatars” or “healers” or “channelers” or . . . need I go on?
-Some of these people are indeed human-rights ministers at some level within divine pattern, but many are travesties, clowns, abominations in the eyes of those with the spiritized eyes to see.
+Some of these people are indeed human-rights advocates and ministers at some level within divine pattern, but many are travesties, clowns, abominations in the eyes of those with the spiritized eyes to see.

 The first sentence in Paper 140 in The URANTIA Book, entitled “The Ordination of the Twelve” states: “Just before noon on Sunday, January 12, a.d.
 27, Jesus called the apostles together for their ordination as public preachers of the gospel. . . .”
 There follows 17½ pages of instruction and teaching for these twelve apostles, which are powerful messages for us today.

 What are referred to today as the beatitudes are included in Jesus’ ordination, and I recommend that you go through these beautiful attitudes and reflect upon their meaning for you currently.
 How do these beatitudes apply to you personally as a disciple and follower of Jesus today in the 21st century?
-How do they apply to you as mandated human-rights minister or mandated-human-rights-minister-in-potential?
+How do they apply to you as mandated human-rights advocate and minister or mandated-human-rights-minister-in-potential?
 How do they apply to you as apostles of the Divine New Order?
 (Celestial Overcontrol has referred to those aligned in Divine Administration as “apostles of the 21st century,” as “apostles of the Divine New Order.”)

 In this ordination instruction in Jesus’ time, Jesus stated to his apostles that what he was saying to them applied to people of all ages and eras who would desire to follow the path he was setting forth then.
-He said that much faith is needed in order to fulfill the commission he gives to those who would be human-rights ministers.
-Jesus told the apostles he was ordaining that they had a solemn responsibility of representing him to the world, that they needed to become human-rights ministers to all.
+He said that much faith is needed in order to fulfill the commission he gives to those who would be human-rights advocates and ministers.
+Jesus told the apostles he was ordaining that they had a solemn responsibility of representing him to the world, that they needed to become human-rights advocates and ministers to all.
 He told those twelve men: “But for you, my children, and for all others who would follow you into this [ministry], there is set a severe test [emphasis mine].”
 Jesus indicated that the severe test is bringing forth the fruits of the Spirit, of living moment-to-moment his teachings, of continually growing and unfolding in perfection.
 In other words, “Practice what you preach.”
 “Walk your talk.”

 We do have Jesus as the example of living his ministry.
 He was the Avatar, the minister, the teacher who we have as an inspiration and a guide.
 Thank God for the section of The URANTIA Book that gives us that life and those teachings.
-What made Jesus so noble and great as a human-rights minister for others?
+What made Jesus so noble and great as a human-rights advocate and minister for others?
 In Paper 149, Section 2 of The URANTIA Book we are told that Jesus understood the minds of people.
 He knew also what was in the hearts of individuals.
 He was able to relate to each person as an individual.
 He did not stereotype people; he looked at them as unique individuals.
 He was able to know their mental, emotional, and spiritual states and minister to those individual needs.
 He also had an understanding of human nature in general and what human beings universally share.
 And of course he had a tremendous love and compassion for persons and built self-respect in those that he ministered to.

 In the instructions for teachers and believers, Jesus said about himself: